Michael-Hecht-Bucher/SLiMFold/README.md

 3. **Proteome Search**
    - (A) Defines several thresholds for subsequent motif identification (```pssm_cutoff```, ```iupred_cutoff```, ```anchor_cutoff```, secondary structure cutoffs for helix, strand, coil or unknown).
 Prompts to define the probable secondary structure (of the motif) involved in the interaction.
 Choose bewtween 'helix', 'strand', 'coil' or 'unknown'.

    - (B) Scores the human proteome (or your proteome of choice) using the PSSM, as well as IUPRED, ANCHOR, PSIPRED.
 Retains only hits meeting specified cutoffs.
 Extends each hit by ±20 residues to capture potential context (can be modified by changing ```flanking_aa_size```).
-This can take up to 6 hours on 12 CPU threads.
+As IUPRED, ANCHOR and PSIPRED calculation can be computational demanding, it can take up to 6 hours on 12 CPU threads.
 This will produce an output FASTA-file containing identified hits (stored in ```{project_name}/Output/PSSM_Hits/Hits.fasta```).

    - (C) Removes identical sequences to avoid running them through jackhmmer and colabfold multiple times.
 This will produce another FASTA-file containing only non-redundant hits (stored in ```{project_name}/Output/PSSM_Hits/Hits_nonred.fasta```)